Luffa: Fiber-bundles

 Uniaxial tensile tests of fiber bundles isolated from the inner surface provide insight this basic strut element of the luffa sponges.
-These fibers bundles vary in diameter from 0.3 to 0.5 mm.
+These fiber bundles vary in diameter from 0.3 to 0.5 mm.
 Each fiber bundle has a low density core region not occupied by fibers.
 The stress-strain response of the fiber bundles is nearly linear elastic all the way until fracture, suggesting the absence of work hardening.
 The slope of the linear region of the stress-strain curve, or Young’s modulus, is 236* MPa.
 The highest stress achieved before fracture, or ultimate tensile strength, is 103 MPa.
 The strain at which failure occurs, or failure strain, is small at only 5%.
 The mechanical properties of fiber bundles decrease dramatically when the size of the hollow region inside the bundle increases.
-Despite their low tensile strength, the fiber bundles have a high specific modulus of 2.07– 4.05 MPa⋅m3/kg, and their overall properties are improved when a high ratio of their cross sectional area is occupied by fibers, the fibers are evenly distributed, and there is strong adhesion between fibers.
+Despite their low tensile strength, the fiber bundles have a high specific modulus of 2.07– 4.05 MPa⋅m3/kg, and their overall properties are improved when a high ratio of their cross sectional area is occupied by fibers, they are evenly distributed, and there is strong adhesion between fibers.

 Bulk-sponge

 Block samples (height: 12.69 ± 2.35mm, width: 11.30 ± 2.88mm, length: 13.10 ± 2.64mm) cut from the core region and hoop region of the luffa sponge exhibit different mechanical behaviors under compression depending on both the orientation they are loaded in as well as the location in the sponge they are sampled from.
 The hoop region consists of the section of sponge located around the outside between the inner and outer surfaces, while the core region is from the sponge center.
 Samples from both the hoop and core regions exhibited yielding when compressed in the longitudinal direction due to the buckling of fibers.
 With the highly aligned fibers from the inner surface removed from the hoop region block samples, this yield behavior disappears.
-In general, the inner surface fibers most significant impact the longitudinal properties of the luffa sponge column followed by the circumferential properties.
+In general, the inner surface fibers most significantly impact the longitudinal properties of the luffa sponge column followed by the circumferential properties.
 There is no noticeable contribution to the radial properties.
 Additionally, the core region exhibits lower yield stress and energy absorption (as determined by the area under the stress-strain curve) compared to the hoop region due to its greater porosity.

 Overall, the stress-strain curves of block samples exhibit three stages of mechanical behavior common to porous materials.
 Namely, the samples follow linear elasticity for strains less than 10%, followed by a plateau for strains from 10% to 60%, and finally a stress increase associated with densification at strains greater than 60%.
 Segment samples created from cross sections of the entire luffa sponge (diameter: 92.51 ± 6.15mm, height: 19.76 ± 4.95mm) when tested in compression exhibit this same characteristic behavior.
 The three stages can be described by the equations: